ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/policies/supportservice.md

 ## Incident Management

 In the event of an Incident, it is important that the correct processes are followed.
 If there a P1 issue, please initially call the support line.
 Next, raise the issue to your AM/SM.
 This ticket would be raised as `“Critical”`.
-Please remember to check https://ukfast.network/ to ensure your issue has not already been identified as a major incident.
+Please remember to check our [Network Status page](https://ukfast.network/) to ensure your issue has not already been identified as a major incident.
 If your issue appears on our status page, please ensure you have logged a ticket.

 For P2 issues, please raise a ticket initially and call the support line to check on ticket or to submit more information.
 This ticket would be raised as `“High”`.
 For P3 issues, please raise a ticket.
 This ticket would be classed as `“Normal”`.
 Applications installs, general queries, etc. would come under this category.